Hobart: Climate

 Snow in Hobart, 2015.
 While sleet is not rare in Hobart during the colder months, and many outer suburbs receive snow frequently, snow is rare in the inner suburbs.

 Hobart has a cool to mild oceanic climate (Köppen: Cfb; Trewartha: Cflk).
 The highest temperature recorded was 41.8 °C on 4 January 2013 and the lowest was −2.8 °C on 25 June 1972 and 11 July 1981.
 By global standards, Hobart has cool summers and mild winters for its latitude, being influenced by its seaside location.
 Nevertheless, the strong northerly winds from the Australian outback ensure that Hobart experiences temperatures above 35 C most years.

 Annually, Hobart receives only 40.8 clear days.
 Compared to other major Australian cities, Hobart has the fewest daily average hours of sunshine, with only 5.9 hours per day.
 However, during the summer it has the most hours of daylight of any Australian city, with 15.3 hours on the summer solstice.
 Hobart has nonetheless exceptionally sunny winters by Tasmanian standards, where its sun hours in June and July exceed those of Wagga Wagga in New South Wales (especially when accounting for latitudinal day length).
 Strathgordon at the same latitude averages only 51 and 62 sun hours in June and July (compared with Hobart's 132 and 152 hours).
 This is due to the foehn effect created by the Central Highlands to the west.

 Light frost occurs most years, though air frosts are uncommon.
-Although Hobart itself rarely receives snow due to the foehn effect, the adjacent kunanyi / Mount Wellington is frequently seen with a snowcap throughout the year.
+Although Hobart itself rarely receives snow due to the foehn effect, the adjacent Mount Wellington is frequently seen with a snowcap throughout the year.
 During the 20th century, the city itself has received snowfalls at sea level on average only once every 5 years; however, outer suburbs lying higher on the slopes of Mount Wellington receive snow more often, owing to the more exposed location coupled with their higher altitude.
 These snow-bearing winds often carry on through Tasmania and southern Victoria, to the Snowy Mountains in north-east Victoria and southern New South Wales (though to a much lesser degree outside of winter).
 Nevertheless, sleet can occur in Hobart from June to September.

 Average sea temperatures range from 12.5 °C in September to 16.5 °C in February.